Deer Rut Season During North Bay Wildfires

 What the Data Show

 Statistics published by State Farm Insurance show the odds are not in the favor of drivers.
-In fact, State Farm® estimates that 1.35 million auto-deer collisions occurred in the U.S. between July 1, 2016 and June 30, 2017.
+In fact, State Farm® estimates that October, November, and December.
+U.S. drivers on average have a 1 in 116 chance of a collision with an animal.
+In fact, there were over 1.9 million animal collision insurance claims in the U.S. between July 1, 2019, and June 30, 2020.
 These crashes were costly for drivers, with a national cost per claim average of $4,179.
-That likelihood in California more than doubles during October, November and December, when deer collisions are most prevalent during deer rut season.
+That likelihood in California more than doubles during October, November, and December, when deer collisions are most prevalent during deer rut season.

 Deer and Driver Collisions in Sea Ranch